UjjwalDeepXCIX/YOLOv8-End-to-End-Project/README.md

     - `data_check.py`: Module handling data validation and checks.
     - `model_trainer.py`: Module dedicated to training the model.
   - `constant/`: Stores constants and configurations for the project.
-    - `training_pipeline/`: Subdirectory holding constants related to the training pipeline.
+    - `parameters/`: Subdirectory holding constants and paths related to the training pipeline.
   - `entity/`: Manages entity-related classes or structures for the project.
     - `artifacts.py`: Module responsible for handling artifacts.
     - `config_entity.py`: Module defining the configuration entity.